Eri9898/PostInstallationOSTIcket/README.md

 </p>
 Under the access tab select the department system administrators (Or whatever name you chose), and select the role admin.
 </p>
-Under extended access select support department so that the Agent can see tickets)
+Under extended access select support department so that the Agent can see tickets
 </p>
 Go to the teams (lowest tab next to access) and add level 2 support Click create
 </p>
 <br />
 7. Next you can create non-admin users for osTicket.
-Stay on the admin panel> Agents> create new Agents.
+Stay on the Admin panel> Agents> create new Agents.
 On this page input their name and email "@osticket.com".
 Do not check the admin box.
 Go to the access tab and give your non-admins permisions.
 Give them departments and for Role it will be "limited access".
 </p>
 <br />
 </p>